Do you have kids? Do you love to read to them? Or to encourage them to read themselves?

 The thing I love most about OverDrive is that once the titles expire, you can immediately rent another book.
 They don’t make you wait until the next month to check out new books.

-Tip: If you love audiobooks, check out our hacks and tips to listen for free.
+Tip: If you love audiobooks, check out our tips on how to listen to audiobooks for free.

 Read.gov has a lot of classics such as books by Mark Twain and Charles Dickens.